dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### Attachment Content

-The Attachment Object SHOULD contain the body and encoding parameters or the url, alg, key and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Attachment Object SHOULD contain the body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).

 ## Group Object

-The Group Object SHOULD contain the uuid or body and encoding parameters or the url, alg, key and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The Group Object SHOULD contain the uuid or body and encoding parameters or the url, alg and signature parameters (see [Inline Files](#inline-files) and [Externally Referenced Files](#externally-referenced-files)).
+The vCon MAY be referenced via UUID:

 * uuid: uuid (optional)

-or
+Alternatively the vCon MAY be included in line as the value of the body parameter.
+The encoding parameter MUST be included with the body parameter, if provided, to decribe the encoding of the vCon body.

 * body: vcon (optional)

 * encoding: "String"
-    The encoding string MUST have the value: "json"
+    The encoding string MUST have the value: "json".

-or
+Alteratively, the vCon can be externally refernced.
+The url, alg and signature parameters and values are defined in [Externally Referenced Files](#externally-referenced-files).

+* url: "String"

+* alg: "String"

+* signature: "String"

 # Security Considerations